 No wonder, then, that their loss across the world has coincided with a decline in global ocean productivity.
-'When one species goes down, it takes others with it that in turn affect the animals and plants with which they are connected,' writes leading fisheries expert and marine biologist Callum Roberts in his book Ocean of Life.
-'The more different stresses we add to the blend, the wider the spectrum of life that is directly affected, so the consequences penetrate further through the tangle of existence.'
+'When one species goes down, it takes others with it that in turn affect the animals and plants with which they are connected,' write thing fisheries expert and marine biologist Callum Roberts in his book Ocean of Life.
+'The more different stresses we ablend, the wider the spectrum of life that is directly affected, so the consequences penetrate further through the tangle of existence.'

-Shifting Baselines
+Shifting baselines